saeyanyun/saeyanyun.github.io/index.md

 ## Education
 - Ph.D., Measurement & Statistics (Minor in Statistics), Florida State University, 2020 - Present.
-- M.S., Measurement & Statistics, Florida State University, 2020 - 2023.
+- M.S., Measurement & Statistics, Florida State University, 2023.
-- M.A., Education (Educational Psychology), Ewha Womans University, 2015 - 2018.
+- M.A., Education (Educational Psychology), Ewha Womans University, 2018.
-- B.A., Education (Minor in Psychology), Ewha Womans University, 2011 - 2015.
+- B.A., Education (Minor in Psychology), Ewha Womans University, 2015.

 ---

 ## Professional Experience
-- **Psychometric Intern** - Florida Department of Education (FLDOE), May 2022 – present
+- **Psychometric Intern** - Florida Department of Education (FLDOE), May 2022 – May 2026
   - Ensured accuracy of large-scale state assessments by replicating and validating statistical analyses for Florida students, in collaboration with psychometricians from four different testing firms and key stakeholders.
   - Communicated complex psychometric terms and results to a non-technical audience to support data-informed decision-making.   <br>
 (This internship is part of a graduate assistantship under a contract between Florida State University and the Florida Department of Education.)